usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 ## 5.3. <a name="verify"></a> Identity Verification

 The goal of identity validation is to establish a linkage to the physical, live existence of the claimed identity to the person actually presenting the evidence.
-I

 ### 5.3.1.
 Identity Verification Methods